xpack-3rd-party/arm-cmsis-core-m-xpack/README.md

 #### Include folders

-The following folders should be used during the build:
+For Cortex-M, the following folders should be used during the build:

 - `CMSIS/Core/Include`